-- Safeguard the contributions made by employees and employers to provide funds to meet the future liabilities of the Fund's members. - Ensure control over the investment managers charged with growing the value of the fund to meet the future liabilities; and - Secure payment to the retired members of the Fund on time and in full. - Provide annual benefits statements by 31 August in line with the statutory deadline - Ensure triennial valuations are obtained
+- Safeguard the contributions made by employees and employers to provide funds to meet the future liabilities of the Fund's members. - Ensure control over the investment managers charged with growing the value of the fund to meet the future liabilities; and - Secure benefits are paid to members of the Fund on time and in full. - Provide annual benefit statements and pension savings statements to members in line with statutory deadlines. - Ensure triennial valuations are obtained